markdicks/chatgpt-projects/README.md

 -----Budget Calculator-----
 This code uses Streamlit to create a web page with inputs for adding income and expenses, and displays the current balance and list of transactions.
 You can run this code using the Streamlit command-line tool to start a local web server, and the web page will be accessible in your web browser.

+-------Digital clock-------
+This Python code creates an impressive digital clock using the tkinter module for creating the graphical user interface and the datetime module for getting the current time.
+The clock displays the live time in a 24-hour format and includes some cool features such as the ability to toggle the display of seconds and milliseconds.
+The clock is updated every 100 milliseconds using the after method, and is displayed in a large font on a black background.
+The clock can be run as a standalone application, and is designed to be customizable and extensible for further development.

 ---------------------